laravel/vapor-docs/1.0/projects/domains.md

 :::warning Wildcard Multi-level Subdomains

-Wildcard certificates provided by AWS Certificate Manager can only protect single level subdomains.
+Wildcard certificates provided by AWS Certificate Manager can only protect single-level subdomains.
 As such, it is not possible to access your application via a multi-level subdomain when using only wildcard subdomains.
-The multi-level subdomain must be explicitly added to your vapor.yml file.
+The multi-level subdomain must be explicitly added to your `vapor.yml` file.
 :::